Canada

 Dividend income

 Dividends received by one Canadian corporation from another Canadian corporation generally can be deducted in full when determining taxable income.
 However, dividends received by a ‘specified financial institution’ on certain preferred shares are an important exception and are taxed at full corporate rates.
-Draft legislation introduces rules that will also prevent financial institutions from claiming this ‘dividends received’ deduction, for dividends received on shares that are mark-to-market properties (which are generally portfolio shareholdings), to be effective for dividends received after 2023; the 2023 federal Fall Economic Statement proposes an exception to this draft legislation for dividends received on 'taxable preferred shares'.
+Recently enacted legislation introduces rules that also prevent financial institutions from claiming this ‘dividends received’ deduction, for dividends received on shares that are mark-to-market properties (which are generally portfolio shareholdings), to be effective for dividends received after 2023; however, the dividend received deduction is not denied for dividends received:

 Dividends on most preferred shares are subject to a 10% tax in the hands of a corporate recipient, unless the payer elects to pay a 40% tax (instead of a 25% tax) on the dividends paid.
 The payer can offset the tax against its income tax liability.
 The tax is not imposed on the first CAD 500,000 of taxable preferred-share dividends paid in a taxation year.
 Nor does it apply to dividends paid to a shareholder with a 'substantial interest' in the payer (i.e. at least 25% of the votes and value).